BBVA/brainslug/README.rst

 .. warning::

    BrainSlug is a work in progress.
-Code may change rapidly in a non compatible manner.
+Code may change rapidly in incompatible manners.
 Any question, please drop us an issue

 .. image:: https://raw.githubusercontent.com/BBVA/brainslug/master/assets/images/brainslug.png